Nikolai Erdman: Years of Repression

-The Thaw
+The Post-War and Thaw Eras

+After the war Erdman remained shut out of theatrical circles, but continued to work actively in film and animation.
+He received the Stalin Prize (2nd degree) for his script to the film Courageous People (1951).
+Many of the animated films for which he created scripts, were - and remain today - extremely popular.
+They include Fedya Zaitsev (1948), The Lu Brothers (1953), Orange Throat (1954), The Island of Errors (1955), I Drew the Little Man (1960), The Traveling Frog (1965), The Cat that Walked by Itself (1968), and many more.
+His scripts to so-called children's fairy-tales such as Cain XVIII (1963) and City of Artisans (1966) were surprisingly barbed political satires.

 Erdman's perfection of dialogues and compositions was crucial in adapting Hans Christian Andersen's fairy tale to the Soviet film screens.
 The film The Snow Queen was cowritten by director Lev Atamanov and Georgy Grebner(ru).
 Of all the people in the world influenced by the movie, it would be the Japanese people that would greatly adore the film.
 Akagi Kanzaki, children's literature critic of Japan stated the film adaptation is clear and coherent in context to Andersen's story: "Therefore, the story is much more consistent and clearer than the Andersen version."
 It would be the acclaimed director, animator Hayao Miyazaki himself who would undoubtedly be influenced by the film and to a general extent Erdman's script.
 Miyazaki especially was influenced by the episode when Gerda sacrifices her shoes to the river.
 The subtleties of the script and animation was crucial in keeping high the spirit of the animator needed for his productions in the late 1900s.

-Erdman was living in obscurity when in 1964 Yuri Lyubimov invited him to join the newly founded Taganka Theatre.
-Although Lyubimov and Erdman collaborated on several novel productions, aspiring to revive Meyerhold's traditions, it was not until 1990 that Lyubimov succeeded in producing his stage version of The Suicide.
+In 1964, Erdman's old friend Yuri Lyubimov from the NKVD Song and Dance Ensemble invited him to collaborate with the newly founded Taganka Theatre.
+Although Lyubimov and Erdman worked on several projects aspiring to revive Meyerhold's traditions, including an aborted attempt to stage The Suicide around 1968, it was not until 1990 that Lyubimov succeeded in producing his own stage version of the long-suffering play.

 Erdman's principal work was banned in the Soviet Union until the Perestroika era.
 Even the comparatively orthodox Moscow Satire Theatre (inaugurated in 1924 with the production of Erdman's review Moscow from the Point of View...) failed to have their version of The Suicide approved by the Soviet censors.